lvisentin/ds-projects/README.md

 ### Existing notebooks

-- [x] Compound interest with contributions calculator
+- [x] Compound interest with contributions calculator.
+- [x] An imaginary stocks wallet comparing the performance with some indicators.

 All the notebook were made using python, pandas and google colab.